-It’s been a very long time since I stepped foot inside of a Buffalo Wild Wings.
+It’s been a long time since I stepped foot inside of a Buffalo Wild Wings.
 I’m talking more than ten years long.
-The last experience left such a bad taste in my mouth that I had written them off in my mind.
+The last experience left such a bad taste in my mouth that I had written them off.

 It piqued my interest when I received an *email to try their smashed burgers.
 I researched and found out that they switched to fresh beef burgers a few years back.
 Now I was excited.

-The Buffalo Wild Wings website revealed a line of burgers featuring a few Regional Burger Styles.
+The Buffalo Wild Wings website revealed a line of burgers featuring several Regional Burger Styles.
 Their newest creation, a Bacon Hatch Chile Burger, looked promising.
 So I agreed to come in to try the All-American, Avocado Bacon Burger and, of course, the Bacon Hatch Chile Burger.

-I called on Ed, one of my ride or dies when Marcela could not accompany me.
-For obvious reasons, he and I have not sat down in a restaurant together for over a year.
+I called on Ed, one of my ride or dies, when Marcela could not accompany me.
+He and I have not sat in a restaurant together for years.
 So, in short, I was in great company for this tasting.

 While Ed and I agree on many things, there are times when our opinions are on opposite sides of the food spectrum.

-I’m not a fan of dressed-up burgers, and by that, I mean I remove the lettuce and tomatoes.
+I’m not a fan of dressed-up burgers; by that, I mean I remove the lettuce and tomatoes.
 It looks beautiful, but those fellas had to go.

-After removing the filler, I cut it down the middle.
+After removing the filler, I cut it in the middle.
 Ed liked it but wished I hadn’t removed the l&t.
-However, I loved the All-American, and after the first bite, I envisioned myself coming back to have another.
+However, I loved the All-American, and after the first bite, I envisioned myself returning to have another.

 The challah bread was an excellent choice for these burgers.
 This bread has no structural integrity issues; the bottom bun will hold up.

 The mayo and mustard condiment duo is an interesting choice for this burger.
 I could have seen it either going only mayo (known as a Sissy Burger in Texas) or with the burger fast food trinity of ketchup, mayo, and mustard.